The unnavigated twenteens of the autistic emerging adult

 And one’s 20s are a decade for growing, maturing and eventually for leaving home and starting one’s own life… maybe a bit later, but it can and does happen.

 And for mom: that empty nest will either happen, or it won’t.
-The point is, each of our young people are unique and a gift, with or without autism… and as the “epidemic kids” mature we will likely be seeing more talk about the twenteens….meanwhile, put your ear to the ground and start listening to the voices of young adults with autism.
+The point is, each of our young people are unique and a gift, with or without autism… and as the “epidemic kids” mature we will likely be seeing more talk about the twenteens….
+Meanwhile, put your ear to the ground and start listening to the voices of young adults with autism.
 They are speaking.
 Parents… we need to be listening.

-About Alana Sheldahl
+About Alana Worth

 Loving an autistic child at church: How can you help autistic Orthodox children become autistic Orthodox adults?
 Love the child.
 Love their parents.
 Love them.